freshtilledsoil/gridOverlay/README.md

 Grid Overlay jQuery Plugin
 ==========================

-A jQuery plugin for creating a grid overlay on your site.
-Allows you to easily align design elements to your grid.
+A jQuery plugin that creates an overlay on your site for easy alignment of design elements to your grid during development.

 Please Note
 -----------